NETWAYS/foreman-training/provisioning/04_compute_resource.md

 * Install the Compute resource using the Foreman installer
 * Create a passphraseless ssh-key for user foreman using ssh-keygen
-* Copy the public key to the root account of the host using ssh-copy-id
+* Copy the public key to the root account of the host "host.localdomain" using ssh-copy-id
 * Configure the Compute resource in Foreman Web GUI

 !SLIDE supplemental solutions